 The methods and process of data curation and data management should be well documented.
-Historical data, regardless of data source (e.g., medical records or data obtained from different clinical studies), should go through a consistent and well-defined data curation process to meet analysis requirements.
+Historical data, regardless of data source (e.g., original data from the medical records or data obtained from different clinical studies), should go through a consistent and well-defined data curation process to meet analysis requirements.
 For prospectively collected data, a data management process that is scientifically rigorous and regulatorily compliant should be pre-specified and implemented.
-The data curation or data management plan can be presented as an appendix of the protocol if the volume of the plan is large.
+The data curation plan should usually be completed in parallel with protocol.

-The source of data should be described, e.g., research centers from which the data were collected, the start and end time points of data collection, date of data extraction, system used and record format for data storage, etc. If the data are derived from previous studies, the form of recording and storage of the original data should be described to ensure traceability of the data.
+The source of data should be described, e.g., research centers from which the data were collected, the start and end time points of data collection, system used and record format for data storage, etc. If the data are derived from previous studies, the form of recording and storage of the original data should be described to ensure traceability of the data.

-Detailed requirements for data curation and data management can be found in the "Guidance on Using Real-World Data to Generate Real-World Evidence" [2].
+Detailed requirements for data curation and data management can be found in the "Guidance on Using Real-World Data to Generate Real-World Evidence".